In some cases, you have no choice — you need to use the funds. If so, try to minimize

 plan at least until you reach the plan's normal retirement age (typically age 65).
 But your employer must also allow you

-to make a direct rollover to an IRA or to another employer's 401(k) plan.
+to make a direct rollover to an IRA or to another employer's 401(k) plan, if permitted by that plan.
 As the

 name suggests, in a direct rollover the money passes directly from your 401(k) plan